arnaudgallou/BIO-Rmodule/Rmodule.md

 Just like other coding and programming languages, R is prone to syntax errors, e.g. typos, forgetting a quote, bracket or comma.
 Such mistakes will break your code and throw an error.
 Syntax errors are the most common type of error, so always double-check your code whenever R is unhappy.
 Finally, remember to **save your script regularly**.

-Ok, now that you know the two most important RStudio windows, we can move on to the serious stuff.
+Now that you know the two most important RStudio windows, we can move on to the serious stuff.

 <a name="data-types" />